krukmat/star_clashes/README.md

 # star_clashes
 Star clashes.
-Like a star craft but more like clash of clans :p
+Like a starcraft but with a touch of clash of clans and game of fire :p